 When someone hears about gut bacteria, the first thing that comes to mind is the unpleasantness of the name.
 However, gut bacteria is much more than just a name.
 Gut bacteria, or gut flora, are vital organisms that reside in the systems of humans and other living species, particularly within the intestinal region.
+Ultimately our goal is to improve gut health to build a stronger immune system.
 There is good and bad gut bacteria.

 They have a pivotal role in different bodily conditions such as obesity and diabetes apart from keeping gut healthy by producing certain essential vitamins such as Vitamin K, and scientists are currently researching on them to examine their functionality in order to produce new forms of treatments.